aws/eks-anywhere/designs/component-upgrades.md

 **In scope**

-* Upgrade core eks-a components to latest versions available for an specific cli version
+* Upgrade core EKS Anywhere components to latest versions available for an specific cli version
     * Core CAPI
     * CAPI providers
     * Cert-manager
     * Etcdadm CAPI provider
     * CNIs (cilium)
-    * EKS-A controller and CRDs
+    * EKS Anywhere controller and CRDs
     * Flux

 **Not in scope**